rsousacode/Caravela/README.md

 *Declare your domain.
 Sail with the generated code.*

-A schema-driven, composable full-stack framework for Phoenix projects, inspired by Ballerina.
-You describe a domain (entities, fields, relations) as an Elixir DSL; Caravela generates Ecto schemas, migrations, Phoenix contexts, controllers, LiveViews, and typed Svelte components.
+A schema-driven, composable full-stack framework for Phoenix projects.
+You describe a domain (entities, fields, relations) as an Elixir DSL;
+Caravela generates Ecto schemas, migrations, Phoenix contexts, controllers, LiveViews, and typed Svelte components.

 > **Status — Phase 1.** The DSL, the compiler, and the Ecto-schema +
 > migration generators are in place.
 Contexts, LiveView, Svelte, and